-The LED indicator on the top of the rain gauge will turn on for 3 seconds and flash once every 49 seconds (the sensor transmission update period).
+Reference Figure 7.
+Insert 2 x AA non-rechargeable batteries (not included) into the battery compartment.
+The LED indicator on the back of the transmitter will turn on for four seconds, and then flash once every 16 seconds (the sensor transmission update period).

-If the LED does not light up or flash, make sure the battery polarity is correct.
-Press the reset button.
+Note: If the LED does not light up, or stays on permanently, make sure the battery polarity is correct, or the batteries are fresh.
+Do not install the batteries backwards.
+You can permanently damage the thermo-hygrometer.